Spacemen 3: 1991

 In January 1991, the Spacemen 3 single Big City/Drive was released.
-Both songs from the double A-side single were from the soon-to-released Recurring.
+Both songs from the double A-side single were from the soon to be released Recurring.
 Kember and Pierce had been due to be at the studio for the mastering of the single, however Pierce did not attend.
 At that point the two had hardly spoken face to face in over six months.
 Kember decided to fade out several minutes of Pierce's song from the single, "Drive".

 The last Spacemen 3 album, Recurring, was finally released in February 1991.
 Although the band had not officially disbanded, for all intents and purposes it was a posthumous release.
 The two sides of the album – one by Kember (A-side), the other by Pierce (B-side) – reflected the split between the band's two main personnel.

 The songs on Recurring had been composed in 1989.
 It expanded on the sounds of the previous, Playing with Fire album.
 Musically, it was richer and lusher, but Kember and Pierce's respective halves of Recurring were distinctly different and presaged the solo material which they were already working on by the time of the album's release.
 Kember's side demonstrated his pop and ambient sensibilities; Pierce's side indicated his sympathy for gospel and blues music and his interest in lush production.

 In 1991 Kember and Pierce were pursuing their musical careers with their own bands, Spectrum and Spiritualized respectively.
 The release of Recurring prompted renewed press speculation about the future of Spacemen 3.
 No official statement explained why, or confirmed whether, Spacemen 3 had broken up.